-All felids, that is, all cats included our pets, require a diet of animal flesh and organs.
+All felids, that is, all cats including our pets, require a diet of animal flesh and organs.
 Much of the behavior of cats is related to predation, hunting, and killing smaller animals, such as rodents and birds.

-Cats also have higher protein requirements than dogs – the cat physiology is incapable of synthesizing various essential nutrients such as retinol, arginine, taurine, and arachidonic acid.
+Cats also have higher protein requirements than dogs – the cat’s physiology is incapable of synthesizing various essential nutrients such as retinol, arginine, taurine, and arachidonic acid.
 To get enough of these nutrients to maintain their health, they need to consume almost pure meat in their diets.

 But it’s more than just nutrients.
 The digestive systems of cats have evolved to eat raw flesh.
-As a result, Felids have the shortest digestive tract to body size ratio of nearly any mammal.
+As a result, felids have the shortest digestive tract-to-body size ratio of nearly any mammal.

 This evolutionary adaptation occurred because raw food is highly digestible, and there is no need for a long digestive tract with fermenting bacteria that are required by animals that eat plants (like us humans).
 Moreover, all cats have lost the metabolic abilities to break down carbohydrates since their diet contained almost none.